-Assistance agreements funded under this announcement will be awarded and managed by each of EPA's ten regional offices.
+Assistance agreements funded under this announcement will be awarded and managed by EPA's regional offices, depending of the location of the project.

-Applicants must submit their proposals electronically through grants.gov, or to the appropriate EPA regional contact identified in Sections IV.B.2.a-j of this RFP for the geographic project location.
-Proposals will be reviewed by regional review panels.
+Applicants must submit their proposals electronically through grants.gov, or to the EPA Office of Transportation and Air Quality (OTAQ) contact identified in Section IV.B.2 of this RFP.
 Proposals will first be evaluated against the threshold factors listed in Section III.C of this RFP.
-Only those proposals which meet all of the threshold factors will be evaluated using the evaluation criteria listed above.
-Each proposal will be given a numerical score and will be rank-ordered by the regional review panel as follows: EPA Regions 1-8 will each separately review and select proposals for projects located within their Region; EPA Regions 9 and 10 will jointly review proposals for projects that take place in Regions 9 and/or 10, but will develop separate ranking lists for the Region 9 and 10 proposals, and selections will be made separately by Regions 9 and 10 based on these separate lists.
+Eligible proposals will then be reviewed by a review panel comprised of OTAQ and EPA Regional staff.
+Only those proposals which meet all of the threshold factors will be evaluated against the evaluation criteria listed above.
+Each proposal will be given a numerical score and will be rank-ordered according to the numerical score by the review panel.

-Preliminary funding recommendations will be provided to the EPA regional Approving Officials based on these reviews and rankings.
+Preliminary funding recommendations will be provided to the OTAQ Approving Official based on this ranking.